The World Is a Beautiful Place & I Am No Longer Afraid to Die

 The World Is a Beautiful Place & I Am No Longer Afraid to Die is an American rock band formed in Willimantic, Connecticut, in 2009.
 Following the release of several EPs and splits featuring original lead singer Thomas Diaz, they released their debut LP Whenever, If Ever in 2013 to generally positive reviews.
 Undergoing a series of roster changes, they proceeded to release a 2014 collaboration with spoken word artist Christopher Zizzamia titled Between Bodies, as well as several full-length records, including Harmlessness in 2015, Always Foreign in 2017, 2021's Illusory Walls, and Dreams of Being Dust in 2025.

 History

 Early history and initial releases (2009–2012)

 The band was formed in 2009 in Willimantic, Connecticut by Tyler Bussey, Nicole Shanholtzer, Thomas Diaz, and Josh Cyr, who remains the sole founding member.
-In the next two years, they released one demo, Demo 2010 (2010); two extended plays, Formlessness (2010) with Devin Spector on guitar, and Josh is Dead (2011); a split with Deer Leap, Are Here To Help You (2011); and one single, "Gig Life" (2012).
+In the next two years, they released one demo; two extended plays, Formlessness (2010) with Devin Spector on guitar, and Josh is Dead (2011); a split with Deer Leap, Are Here To Help You (2011); and one single, "Gig Life" (2012).
 Although the band's early lineup changed multiple times, in 2012 they settled upon a core revolving around Nicole Shanholtzer, Josh Cyr, Steven Buttery, Chris Teti, David Bello, and Katie Dvorak, some of whom would play on their debut album, Whenever, If Ever, and subsequent follow ups.